nicode-io/The_Starting_Point/README.md

 *   Add :
     ```VPS_IP  domainname.com```
 *   Make a line for every domain you have
-*   Visit domainname.com in your local browser, this should work ;)
+*   Visit domainname.com in your local browser, this should work :magic_wand:
 *   Let's develop a great website now !

 ####    CERTBOT - SSL CERTIFICATION